 - Twice-daily evaluation of mainline track circuits to proactively search for loss of shunt defects, utilizing the ATC Loss of Shunt Tool (software).
 In the event a loss of shunt condition is identified, immediate action must be taken to ensure that train operators approaching the defect area operate in manual and reduce train speed to no greater than braking distance within line of sight.
 SAFE and the Assistant Chief Engineer, ATC are notified by ROCC of each such loss of shunt condition as soon as train operations are protected.
-SAFE tracks loss of shunt defects through the Hazard Management Process. - Audio Frequency and Interlocking AC Track Circuit Shunt Tests and Track Circuit Detection Signal Tests are performed quarterly.
+SAFE, SMNT and ATCS track loss of shunt defects through the Hazard Management Process. - Audio Frequency and Interlocking AC Track Circuit Shunt Tests and Track Circuit Detection Signal Tests are performed quarterly.
 Track circuit adjustment is performed after corrective maintenance or disarrangement. - Interlockings are inspected weekly and switch obstruction tests are performed monthly to ensure reliability and to provide safe passage for revenue trains and work vehicles. - Vital Safety Circuits receive a locking test once a year, in accordance with FRA regulations, to verify their integrity.
 This includes approach, time, route, traffic and switch locking. - Vital Relay Testing is performed every four years, per FRA regulations, to verify the integrity of all vital relays used in the ATC system. - Intrusion Detection and Warning (IDW) system tests and inspections are performed annually to ensure reliability of the IDW system.

 Bus Inspections - Inspection of bus support systems, facilities and equipment are made in accordance with appropriate maintenance manuals and procedures, which conform to the jurisdictional motor vehicle inspection code for the District of Columbia, Maryland and Virginia departments of motor vehicles.
 In addition, a "B" Inspection, which includes safety related equipment, is performed on each bus every two weeks.
+SAFE (CQAL) conducts periodic maintenance audits of facilities and equipment, utilizing checklists, in accordance with the WMATA Quality Assurance Program Manual (CQAL-1).
+PMI schedules and the resultant data are maintained and tracked in the MAXIMO database for all facilities and equipment.
+SAFE (CQAL) tracks and analyzes data to monitor trends to ensure quality and reliability of equipment and facilities.
+Reports are prepared and provided to BUS department heads to identify the need for improvements in maintenance quality and reliability processes and practices.